addtt/variational-diffusion-models/README.md

 ## Results

-The samples below are from a model trained on CIFAR10 for 2M steps with a fixed noise schedule such that $\log \mathrm{SNR}(t)$ is linear, with $\log \mathrm{SNR}(0) = 13.3$ and $\log \mathrm{SNR}(1) = -5$.
+The samples below are from a model trained on CIFAR10 for 2M steps with gradient clipping and with a fixed noise schedule such that $\log \mathrm{SNR}(t)$ is linear, with $\log \mathrm{SNR}(0) = 13.3$ and $\log \mathrm{SNR}(1) = -5$.
 These samples are generated from the EMA model in 1000 denoising steps.